A Force Stronger Than Gravity: NYC YDSA Supports the Chicago Educators Strike

 Though I was only there for three days, my experiences in Chicago had an outsized impact on me.
 From a young age, I knew I wanted to be a teacher.
 However, as I began to think about the cost of higher education, and following anecdotes from members of my family, I was pushed to believe that I was destined for something “greater” than teaching.
 This is why I began school with an engineering major, as if some job at a major corporation was more valuable than preparing the future and giving disadvantaged students a leg up in a world that systematically denies them opportunity.
 Through conversations with friends and learning more about the rank-and-file strategy, I realized how wrong those beliefs were.
 I realized that I want to do work that not only fulfills me, but also puts me in a position to effect change at a systemic level.
 Before standing with educators in Chicago, I was pretty sure that I would end up becoming a teacher.
 The strike destroyed any reservations I had.
 Now, I am certain that I will be a teacher, I will push my union to fight austerity, and I will always stand with fellow educators and workers in this struggle.
 Solidarity forever.

-Labiba Chowdhury, CUNY City College YDSA
+Labiba C, CUNY City College YDSA

 After spending only 3 days in Chicago, I still don’t think I fully understand the CTA train lines, but there is one thing I do understand: the working people of Chicago are a united force to be reckoned with.
 How could I not fall in love with Chicago as the city streets echoed with the demands for justice of public school workers, students, and their families?
 My heart leaped with excitement as I felt the energy of tens of thousands of people united in the streets and aware of the power that they hold when they withhold their labor collectively.

-Generally during my time in Chicago we spent our mornings at picket lines, then helped prepare meals and hand out food to strikers and students with Chicago DSA’s Bread for Ed, and finally at around noon we went to the rally in the Chicago Loop.
+Generally during my time in Chicago we spent our mornings at picket lines, then helped prepare meals and hand out food to strikers and students with Chicago DSA’s Bread for Ed, and finally around noon we went to the rally in the Chicago Loop.
 As we marched along, we came across students leading chants and calling for change with an energy I had never seen before.
 These high school students stood with the confidence of experienced leadership.
 They have been on the front lines of organizing, searching for sources of healing for their communities.

 We started talking, and conversation after conversation, my heart filled with joy.
 The determination, courage, and outstanding organizing journeys of these students reenergized my sleep deprived and burnt out body.